J. Lucas Reddinger

 “Temptation: Immediacy and certainty”

-“Vaccination as personal public good provision”
+“Vaccination as personal public-good provision”

 Vaccination against infectious diseases has both private and public benefits.
 We study whether social preferences—concerns for the well-being of other people—are associated with one's decision regarding vaccination.
 We measure these social preferences for 549 online subjects with a public-good game and an altruism game.
 To the extent that one gets vaccinated out of concern for the health of others, contribution in the public-good game is analogous to an individual's decision to obtain vaccination, while our altruism game provides a different measure of altruism, equity, and efficiency concerns.
 We proxy vaccine demand with how quickly a representative individual voluntarily took the initial vaccination for COVID-19 (after the vaccine was widely available).
 We collect COVID-19 vaccination history separately from the games to avoid experimenter-demand effects.
 We find a strong result: Contribution in the public-good game is associated with greater demand to voluntarily receive a first dose, and thus also to vaccinate earlier.
 Compared to a subject who contributes nothing, one who contributes the maximum ($4) is 58% more likely to obtain a first dose voluntarily in the four-month period that we study (April through August 2021).
 In short, people who are more pro-social are more likely to take a voluntary COVID-19 vaccination.
 Behavior in our altruism game does not predict vaccination.
 We recommend further research on the use of pro-social preferences to help motivate individuals to vaccinate for other transmissible diseases, such as the flu and HPV.